 Ireland does not host any major international trade fairs.
 In international terms, Irish trade fairs are small-scale events that attract local trade and consumer audiences.
 They principally offer sales and promotional opportunities for Irish manufacturers, agents, and distributors.
 In general, the international element of these events is limited to local representatives promoting international brands.
-The global health pandemic has seen the accelerated adoption of virtual platforms for business communications by Irish companies and organizations.
+The global health pandemic accelerated the utilization of virtual platforms for business communications by Irish companies and organizations.
 This includes increased sales promotion and advertising across social media channels.

-- Ireland has approximately 60 newspapers and 150 periodicals or trade magazines.
+Ireland has approximately 60 newspapers and 150 periodicals or trade magazines.
 The Dublin dailies Irish Times and Irish Independent and the Cork-based Irish Examiner enjoy national distribution.
-The Irish Independent has the largest circulation, followed by The Herald.
+The Irish Independent has the largest national circulation.
 While the Irish Times has the smallest circulation in Dublin, it does reach the key business and financial markets.

 There are eight national Sunday newspapers, of which The Business Post is directed at corporate executives.
 British newspapers and tabloids are widely available in Ireland.

-- There is increased competition in the broadcasting sector with independent national broadcasting organizations; Newstalk and Today FM (radio), Virgin Media (television) now challenging the state-controlled Radio-Telefis Eireann (RTE) organization.
-There is also a large number of independent radio stations operating in local areas.
+There is increased competition in the broadcasting sector with independent national broadcasting organizations; Newstalk and Today FM (radio), Virgin Media (television) now challenging the state-controlled Radio-Telefis Eireann (RTE) national broadcasting organization.
+There are also a large number of independent radio stations operating in local areas.